 The back yard chicken movement is big right now.
 And I’m glad it is.
 I really am.
 But I have a confession to make: chickens aren’t my favorite.
-I love poultry, particularly the dual purpose heritage breeds, birds that naturally reproduce without human help.
-But it’s the duck and turkey I’m partial to.
-Not the chicken!
+I love poultry, but it’s the duck and turkey I’m partial to.

 Chickens are Scavengers